kriskuiper/frontend-applications/README.md

 # NVMW Expos
-> A blazingly fast web app where students can create their own expos using
+> A blazingly fast web app where students can create their own expos using a selection of collections based on four different themes.

 ![Image here](/assets/screenshot1.png)